cronofy/cronofy-php/README.md

 ## Usage

-> Note: if upgrading from a v0.x.x version to v1.0.0, please read the [mirgation guide](#mirgation-guides)
+> Note: if upgrading from a v0.x.x version to v1.0.0, please read the [migration guide](#migration-guides)

 In order to use the Cronofy API you will need to [create a developer account](https://app.cronofy.com/sign_up/new).